Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

   - Request a certificate that's signed by one of the public root certification authorities that are listed in [public trusted certificate for the SBC](/microsoftteams/direct-routing-plan#public-trusted-certificate-for-the-sbc).

   If you have multiple TLS profiles, check that you're using a profile that has the correct certificate when you connect to the Direct Routing interface.
 If you have multiple TLS profiles on the SBC, make sure that you select a profile that's signed by using a certificate that's trusted by Direct Routing.

+## 569015 504 Unable to deliver INVITE: No such host is known

+- Microsoft response code: **569015**
+- SIP response code: **504**
+- Suggested actions:
+  - DNS issue on SBC side.
+Check why FQDN of the SBC couldn't be resolved through DNS.

+## 569016 504 Unable to deliver INVITE/ACK: The requested name is valid, but no data of the requested type was found

+- Microsoft response code: **569016**
+- SIP response code: **504**
+- Suggested actions:
+  - The error might be represented by slightly different related response code phrases.
+However, this error code means that DNS record was found, but not of A or AAAA type (most likely only TXT record was returned, which was added for domain verification purpose).
+Make sure that proper DNS record type is configured.

+## 569018 504 Unable to deliver INVITE: Invalid Request/Response line

+- Microsoft response code: **569018**
+- SIP response code: **504**
+- Suggested actions:
+  - The error might be represented by slightly different related response code phrases.
+However, this error in general means malformed SIP message - something is wrong with SIP message received from SBC.
+Check the SBC configuration to determine why it offers invalid/unsupported SIP message format (e.g. missing FROM header, extra/wrong character, etc).